strangelove-ventures/mandrake/packages/mcp/docs/INTEGRATION_PLAN.md

 3. **Transport Handling**: Robust implementation with better error handling and authentication
 4. **Client Components**: UI components for interacting with MCP servers

-## High-Level Integration Plan
+## Integration Progress and Updated Plan

-We will adopt a phased approach to integrate the Inspector code:
+We have made significant progress on our implementation:

-### Phase 1: Core Infrastructure Update
+### Phase 1: Core Infrastructure (Completed)

-1. **Add MCPProxy Component**
-   - Port the `mcpProxy.ts` implementation for bidirectional communication
+1. **Component-Based Architecture Implemented**
+   - Refactored to follow a modular composition pattern
+   - Created dedicated components for different concerns
-   - Enhance our transport layer with better error handling
+   - Enhanced error handling and lifecycle management
-   - Implement proper session tracking for connections
+   - Implemented ProxyManager for bidirectional communication

-2. **Update Server Implementation**
+2. **Enhanced Server Implementation**
+   - Implemented MCPServerImpl that coordinates specialized components
-   - Enhance the MCPServerImpl with better lifecycle management
+   - Added ServerLifecycle for better lifecycle management
+   - Created ServerHealthManager for robust health monitoring
-   - Improve error handling for disconnections and retries
+   - Enhanced error handling and state tracking

+3. **Configuration System Added**
+   - Implemented schema-based validation using Zod
+   - Created ConfigManager for validation and configuration creation
-   - Add support for authentication in SSE transport
+   - Added support for configuration inheritance and updates

-3. **SDK Adapters**
-   - Create adapter interfaces to decouple from direct SDK dependencies
-   - Ensure consistent use of adapters throughout the codebase
-   - Test adapters with real SDK implementations
+   - Enhanced error handling for configuration issues

+4. **Health Check System Implemented**
+   - Added multiple health check strategies
+   - Implemented metrics tracking for server health
+   - Added configurable health check intervals and retries
+   - Improved health status reporting

-### Phase 2: Client API Enhancement
+### Phase 2: Client API Enhancement (In Progress)

 1. **Update API Endpoints**
-   - Ensure our API endpoints can properly communicate with the enhanced MCP implementation
+   - Update API endpoints to utilize enhanced MCP functionality
+   - Add health check endpoints to expose server health metrics
-   - Add any missing endpoints needed for new functionality (like completions)
+   - Add completions endpoints for tool argument suggestions
-   - Improve error handling and status reporting
+   - Improve error handling and detailed status reporting

 2. **React Hooks Implementation**
-   - Port the `useConnection` hook for better client-side connection management
+   - Implement `useConnection` hook for better connection management
-   - Implement the `useCompletionState` hook for completions support with debouncing
+   - Create `useCompletionState` hook with proper debouncing
+   - Add `useServerHealth` hook for health monitoring
-   - Ensure hooks are compatible with our existing state management
+   - Ensure hooks integrate with our state management system

-### Phase 3: UI Component Update
+### Phase 3: UI Component Update (Planned)

-1. **Update Tool Components**
+1. **Enhanced Tool Components**
-   - Update the web components to use the new hooks
+   - Update tool components to use the new hooks
-   - Enhance the UI to show more detailed server status
+   - Add health status visualization
-   - Improve error handling and user feedback
+   - Improve error handling with better user feedback
+   - Add detailed server logs viewing

-2. **Add New Functionality**
+2. **New Functionality**
-   - Add completion support for tool arguments
+   - Implement completions UI for tool arguments
+   - Add server health dashboards
-   - Enhance the method execution panel with better feedback
+   - Enhance method execution with better feedback
-   - Implement real-time log viewing
+   - Add configuration management interface

-### Testing Approach
+### Testing Approach (Updated)

-Each phase will include its own testing approach, focusing on integration with real MCP servers:
+Our testing now focuses on integration with real MCP servers and component isolation:

-**Phase 1 Testing**
+**Core Infrastructure Testing (Completed)**

+- Component-level unit tests for individual parts
-- Integration tests with actual MCP servers (ripper, function-server, etc.)
+- Integration tests with real servers for full lifecycle
-- Testing connection lifecycle management
-- Testing error handling with various failure scenarios
+- Health check testing with various strategies
-- Testing authentication with real servers

-**Phase 2 Testing**
+- Configuration validation testing

+**API Enhancement Testing (In Progress)**

-- Testing API endpoints with real server responses
+- API endpoint tests with real server responses
-- Testing completions functionality with supporting servers
+- Completions testing with supporting servers
-- Testing error handling and recovery
+- Error handling verification
-- Performance testing of status polling
+- Performance testing of status polling and health checks

-**Phase 3 Testing**
+**UI Testing (Planned)**

-- Testing UI components with real server data
+- Hook testing with real and mock data
-- Testing user interactions and error feedback
+- Component testing with various server states
 - End-to-end testing of complete workflows
-- Performance testing with large numbers of servers

-### Documentation

-- Update the MCP documentation with new features
-- Provide migration guidelines
-- Document known limitations and workarounds
-- Create examples for common use cases

-## Detailed Implementation Plans

-The following sections provide detailed implementation plans for each phase.
-Each phase includes its own testing approach focused on integration testing with real MCP servers.

-## Key Areas for Enhancement

-Based on our analysis, here are the key areas where the Inspector implementation offers improvements:

-1. **Proxy Pattern**
-   - The Inspector's `mcpProxy.ts` provides a clean bidirectional communication pattern
-   - Better error handling for both client and server sides
-   - Proper connection lifecycle management

-2. **Transport Layer**
-   - More robust SSE implementation with header handling
-   - Better error handling for transport issues
-   - Support for authentication tokens

-3. **Client Hooks**
-   - Well-structured hooks for connection management
-   - Completion support with debouncing
-   - Better notification handling

-4. **Error Handling**
-   - More comprehensive error handling throughout
-   - Better feedback to the user
-   - Proper cleanup on errors

-5. **Authentication**
-   - Support for Bearer tokens in SSE transport
-   - OAuth integration

-6. **Session Management**
-   - Better tracking of active sessions
-   - Proper cleanup on session end

-## Impact Assessment

-The following systems will be impacted by this update:

-1. **MCP Package**
-   - Server implementation will be enhanced
-   - Proxy pattern will be added
-   - Transport handling will be improved
+- Usability testing for new interfaces

+### Documentation (Updated)

+We have significantly improved our documentation:

+- **Code Documentation**: Added JSDoc comments to all public methods
+- **README**: Enhanced with detailed architecture description
+- **API Documentation**: Updated to include new endpoints
+- **Usage Examples**: Added for common operations
+- **Architecture Documentation**: Updated to reflect the modular design
+- **Configuration Guide**: Added for server configuration options

+## Completed Enhancements and Next Steps

+### Completed Enhancements

+We have already implemented several key improvements inspired by the Inspector:

+1. **Component-Based Architecture**
+   - Implemented composition pattern with specialized components
+   - Created clean separation of concerns for better maintainability
+   - Added pluggable components for extensibility

+2. **Robust Configuration System**
+   - Added schema-based validation with Zod
+   - Implemented configuration management via ConfigManager
+   - Added support for configuration inheritance and defaults
+   - Enhanced error handling for configuration issues

+3. **Enhanced Health Monitoring**
+   - Added comprehensive health check strategies
+   - Implemented health metrics tracking and history
+   - Created configurable health checking with retries
+   - Added detailed status reporting

+4. **Improved Error Handling**
+   - Implemented structured error types
+   - Enhanced error propagation with context
+   - Added better logging for troubleshooting
+   - Improved error feedback and recovery

+### Remaining Enhancements

+Based on our progress, here are the key areas that still need improvement:

+1. **Client Hooks Implementation**
+   - Need to implement connection management hooks
+   - Add completion support with debouncing
+   - Create health monitoring hooks
+   - Improve notification handling

+2. **API Enhancements**
+   - Update endpoints to use new MCP features
+   - Add health check endpoints
+   - Implement completions endpoints
+   - Improve error handling in API responses

+3. **UI Components**
+   - Update to use new hooks
+   - Add health status visualization
+   - Enhance error handling and user feedback
+   - Add configuration management interface

+4. **Authentication**
+   - Add support for Bearer tokens in SSE transport
+   - Implement OAuth integration
+   - Enhance authorization for tool invocation

+## Updated Impact Assessment

+The following systems will still be impacted by remaining updates:

+1. **API Layer**
+   - New endpoints needed for health checks and completions
+   - Existing endpoints need to be updated for the enhanced MCP implementation
+   - Error handling improvements needed in API responses

 2. **Web UI**
-   - Hooks will be updated to use new functionality
-   - UI components will be enhanced
+   - New hooks need to be implemented
-   - State management will need to be updated
+   - UI components need to be updated

-3. **API Layer**
-   - New endpoints may be needed
-   - Existing endpoints will need to be updated
+   - State management needs to be enhanced for health monitoring

-4. **Workspace Integration**
+3. **Workspace Integration**
-   - Any workspace-specific MCP functionality will need to be updated
+   - Workspace-specific MCP configurations need to be updated
+   - Health monitoring integration with workspace status

-## Migration Strategy
+## Updated Migration Strategy

-To minimize disruption, we'll follow this migration strategy:

-1. Implement the changes in a new branch
-2. Create a compatibility layer to ensure existing code works
+Moving forward, we'll:

+1. Complete API enhancements to expose new MCP capabilities
+2. Implement React hooks for client-side integration
-3. Update the API endpoints to support both old and new patterns
+3. Update UI components to use the new hooks and functionality
-4. Update the UI components incrementally
+4. Add comprehensive testing for both API and UI components
-5. Integration testing with real MCP servers before merging

-Each implementation will include pointers to the specific files in the inspector code that we're adapting, making it easier to reference the original implementation during development.
+5. Enhance documentation for new features and capabilities

 ## Conclusion

-Integrating the MCP Inspector code will provide significant improvements to our MCP implementation, including:

-- More robust connection handling
+Our implementation of the component-based architecture and configuration system has significantly improved the MCP package, including:

+- **Better Maintainability**: Clear separation of concerns through composition
-- Better error handling and user feedback
+- **Improved Reliability**: Robust error handling and health monitoring
-- Support for completions and other advanced features
-- Improved authentication

-This integration should be approached methodically to ensure compatibility and minimize disruption to existing functionality.
+- **Enhanced Configuration**: Schema-based validation and management
+- **Better Documentation**: Comprehensive JSDoc comments and examples

+The next steps will focus on exposing these improvements to the UI layer through enhanced API endpoints and React hooks, while continuing to improve health monitoring and completions support.